 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or drugs.
 For example, your plan network doctor makes a (favorable) coverage decision for you whenever you receive medical care from him or her or if your network doctor refers you to a medical specialist.
 You or your doctor can also contact us and ask for a coverage decision if your doctor is unsure whether we will cover a particular medical service or refuses to provide medical care you think that you need.
 In other words, if you want to know if we will cover a medical service before you receive it, you can ask us to make a coverage decision for you.
+In limited circumstances a request for a coverage decision will be dismissed, which means we won't review the request.
+Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
+If we dismiss a request for a coverage decision, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.

 We are making a coverage decision for you whenever we decide what is covered for you and how much we pay.
-In some cases, we might decide a service or drug is not covered or is no longer covered by Medicare for you.
+In some cases we might decide a service or drug is not covered or is no longer covered by Medicare for you.
 If you disagree with this coverage decision, you can make an appeal.